nakkina-sekhar/OIBSIP/oibsip_level-1/oibsip_taskno-1/README.md

 - **Call to Action**: Prominent call-to-action buttons to encourage users to explore travel packages and contact the travel agency.

 - **Responsive Design**: The landing page is responsive and adjusts to different screen sizes, ensuring a seamless experience on both desktop and mobile devices.
+## Technologies-Used
+- HTML: Used for creating the structure of the web page.
+- CSS: Used for styling and layout design.

 ## Getting Started